 For new mums, the first weeks after your baby is born can be happy and exciting.
 But it’s also normal to feel anxious and overwhelmed.
 It helps to have some idea of what to expect after the birth, when you leave the birth centre or hospital, and when you’re at home with your new baby.

 After a hospital or birth centre birth: what new mums can expect

-If you had your baby in hospital, you and your baby will probably stay in hospital for at least 24 hours.
+If you had your baby in a hospital or birth centre, you and your baby will probably stay in hospital for at least 24 hours.

 If you’re both well enough, you might be encouraged to go home earlier.
 If you want to go earlier or stay longer, or you’re not sure, it’s OK to talk with your doctor or midwife.

 Your hospital stay might be longer if you have a medical condition, your baby needs extra care or your labour or birth was assisted – for example, a forceps birth or caesarean birth.
 In these situations you might stay in hospital for 2-5 days.